Kartikdabre199/Excel_data_Analysis/README.md

 # Excel_data_Analysis
 This repository contains a collection of Excel dashboards that I created while learning about Excel.
 The dashboards include pivot tables, various visuals like graphs and charts, and interactive elements.

-# Dashboard Examples
-* ### Customer Expenditure and spending analysis in the mall using excel:
+### Customer Expenditure and spending analysis in the mall using excel:
  * Objective :-  On which range of customer we should spend more so that we will get more profit .
- * Data:- Total 200 customers Female 112 and male 88
  * Age wise Gender Calculation:- In 28-38 age group female and male count more.
 Next 18-27,38-47,48-57,58-67,68-77(Desc)
  * Outlier Calculation:- "In annual income only 1 data point present as outlier  so we can ignore this outlier.
                          From Correlation table got to know age ,income and spending score are independent to eachother."